 Early Interventions Are Important

-The earlier persons are diagnosed, the earlier their interventions can begin.
+The earlier people are diagnosed, the earlier their interventions can begin.
 Research shows that children who start a treatment program early are more likely to see a difference than teenagers or adults.

 The Disorder Can Affect Twins Differently